-In accordance with the instructions adopted at Alligo's Annual General Meeting in May 2023, the members of the Nomination Committee shall consist of the four largest shareholders in Alligo in terms of voting rights (in accordance with the share register maintained by Euroclear Sweden on the last banking day in February) who wish to appoint a member.
+In accordance with the instructions adopted at Alligo's Annual General Meeting in May 2024, the members of the Nomination Committee shall consist of the four largest shareholders in Alligo in terms of voting rights (in accordance with the share register maintained by Euroclear Sweden on the last banking day in February) who wish to appoint a member.
 If fewer than three members have been nominated in accordance with the above, other shareholders in the order of voting rights are to be granted the opportunity to nominate one member each until a total of three members have been nominated.
+The company shall not, however, be obliged to ask more than five further shareholders.

 The shareholder that controls the most voting rights in the company has the right to nominate the Chair of the Nomination Committee.
 The Chair of the Board shall be co-opted to the Nomination Committee (without voting rights) and coordinate the nomination procedure.